Frequently Asked Questions

 c) Willingness of an expert legal panel to act pro bono and firms to apply reduced rates

-d) Securing funding from a wider pool of progressive donors, including but not limited to its founders
+d) Securing funding from a pool of committed funders including but not limited to our founders

 • We recognise that the funding process for judicial reviews and other legal actions can be protracted and fraught with uncertainty.
 In our experience many cases can be resolved on the basis of clear legal advice, perhaps including an expert opinion, and demonstrable readiness to go to court if necessary.
 Therefore, we tend to offer modest grants, although the funding required could vary considerably.